Melissa MacDonald DC ICSC CCSP® NREMT FAKTR ART®

 Director of Sport Performance

 Coach Andy MacDonald (Coach Mac) brings years of experience training a diverse population of athletes from youth volleyball and soccer athletes to adult league hockey players and even professional women’s and semi-professional men’s football.
-Coach Mac is a Certified Strength and Conditioning Specialist (CSCS) candidate, Certified Hockey Training Specialist (CHTS), and a certified Basic Life Support/CPR instructor with the American Heart Association.
+Coach Mac is a Certified Strength and Conditioning Specialist (CSCS), Certified Hockey Training Specialist (CHTS), USA Weightlifting Level 1 Coach (USAW-1) and a certified Basic Life Support/CPR instructor with the American Heart Association.
 Coach Mac’s passion for improving sports performance revolves around hockey.